xdit-project/xDiT/README.md

                         Directory to download and load the weights, default to the default cache dir of huggingface.
   --trust-remote-code   Trust remote code from huggingface.

-Input Options:
-  --height HEIGHT       The height of image
-  --width WIDTH         The width of image
-  --prompt [PROMPT ...]
-                        Prompt for the model.
-  --negative_prompt [NEGATIVE_PROMPT ...]
-                        Negative prompt for the model.
-  --num_inference_steps NUM_INFERENCE_STEPS
-                        Number of inference steps.
-  --no_use_resolution_binning

 Runtime Options:
-  --seed SEED           Random seed for operations.
   --warmup_steps WARMUP_STEPS
                         Warmup steps in generation.
+  --use_parallel_vae
+  --seed SEED           Random seed for operations.
+  --output_type OUTPUT_TYPE
+                        Output type of the pipeline.

 Parallel Processing Options:
   --do_classifier_free_guidance
-  --use_split_batch     Use split batch in classifier_free_guidance
+  --use_split_batch     Use split batch in classifier_free_guidance. cfg_degree will be 2 if set
   --data_parallel_degree DATA_PARALLEL_DEGREE
                         Data parallel degree.
   --ulysses_degree ULYSSES_DEGREE